mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L3-Git_Github.md

 1. What is Git??
 - It is a Free Source version control System.

-What is version control System.
+What is a version control System.
 -
 * A system that keeps track of our files or projects.
 * It allow you to revert selected files to a previous state,revert the entire project to a previous state, compare changes over time ,see who last modifided something so that we can know what might be causing a problem,or what is the issue, who made it , and when with the details.